macicchino/Food_Insecurity/README.md

 Between 2008 and 2010, the states with the lowest food insecurity percentage were North Dakota, Virginia, New Hampshire, Delaware, and Minnesota.
 From 2017 to 2019 the states with the lowest food insecurity percentage were Iowa, New Hampshire, and New Jersey, followed by North Dakota and Minnestota with an equal food insecurity percentage.

 Between 2008 and 2010 Mississippi, Texas, Arkansas, Alabama, and Georgia had the highest levels of food insecurity.
-These states all reduced food insecurity for the 2017 to 2019 period, leaving Mississippi, Louisiana, West Virginia, and New Mexico as the most food insecure states.
+The previously mentioned states all reduced food insecurity from 2017 to 2019, leaving Mississippi, Louisiana, West Virginia, and New Mexico as the most food insecure states for the time period.

 <details><Summary>2008-2010 Map</summary>
 <img width="700" alt="Screen Shot 2023-03-21 at 10 52 47 PM" src="https://user-images.githubusercontent.com/112206035/226937278-6cbac4ab-18e5-4a3a-bc71-9a4c8ac6901c.png">